dbpedia/gsoc-dbpedia-dashboard/readme.md

 1) The first major component of this project is the [keycloak](https://www.keycloak.org/) authentication.
 There is no need for users to register in order to use this platform because the credentials of DBpedia's [databus](https://databus.dbpedia.org/) are used in order to authenticate.
 For this, keycloak's frontend client is used as per the [documentation](https://www.keycloak.org/docs/latest/securing_apps/).
 Hence, this is the major entry point for the platform.

+2) Next, the frontend (user interface) of the application is developed using ReactJS and material design.
+The frontend contains two components namely [YASQE](https://triply.cc/docs/yasgui-api) and [Plotly](https://plotly.com/) data visualization library.
+YASQE is the SPARQL query editor that efficiently executes the SPARQL queries and provides users an interface to view the results in a readable format.
+It also allows users to define multiple endpoints and execute queries on them in parallel.
+As it is a standard query editor, it shows prints the error messages if there are issues while executinig the SPARQL queries.
+For plotting the data, plotly library is used.
+At present, there are only basic data visualizations.

 ## Development:
 - The project includes two portions, backend and frontend that are developed using ReactJS and Flask.